Special routes of U.S. Route 41: Valdosta business loop

+7.0: 11.3; US 41 / SR 7 (Perimeter Road / Valdosta Road) – Atlanta; Northern terminus of US 41 Bus./SR 7 Bus.; northern end of SR 7 Bus. concurrency; Valdosta Road continues.

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Macon business loop

 U.S. Route 41 Business (US 41 Bus.) begins at the northern terminus of the US 41/US 129 overlap, where it shares a concurrency with Georgia State Route 49 (SR 49).
 Along the way, US 80/SR 22 joins the concurrency.
 When US 80/US 129 intersects Walnut Street, US 41 Bus./SR 49 turns left and travels concurrent with SR 22 until the intersection with Second Street, where that route turns north.
 US 41 Bus. turns south at Spring Street, where SR 49 turns north and it is joined by another concurrency with SR 19.
 US 41 Bus./SR 19 travels south until turning west at Georgia Avenue until splitting into a one-way pair at the intersection with College Street.
 From that point, northbound US 41 Bus./SR 49 continues west along Georgia Avenue until it reaches Hardeman Avenue, while southbound US 41 Bus./SR 49 travels east along Forsyth Road then turns north along College Street.
 After a split-diamond interchange with Interstate 75 (I-75; exit 149) and SR 540 where the northbound routes go over the Joe A. Witherington Bridge while the southbound routes go over the Raymond Berry Oakley III Bridge, the one-way pair ends as Hardeman Avenue and Forsyth Street converge and becomes Vineville Avenue.
 US 41 Bus. terminates at US 41 and SR 247, while SR 19 continues along Vineville Avenue, joined by US 41 until it terminates in Forsyth.
 The portion of US 41 Bus. from the northern end of the US 80 and US 129/SR 11 concurrencies to the northern terminus, is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.